 Chiang Mai is incredibly nomad family-friendly and there are a number of young families thriving here.
 Every digital nomad family you will encounter will all sing the same song; it has a positive effect on family relationships and nomad kids turn out to be well rounded and able to adapt to change easily.
 In other words, it enhances their development —it isn’t detrimental.

 Related: How to Become a Digital Nomad, Step-by-Step.
-Links open in a new tab so you don’t lose your place with this article.

 The concept of “home” is transferred from a brick and mortar building to “home is where the Teddy Bear is”, or “where mommy and daddy are”.